 SLH reserve the right to use discretion when applying the policy and may deal with a complaint differently where individual circumstances merit it.
-For example, where there is a medical reason to escalate where there are staffing issues or whether the customer would be better served by a higher-level investigation instead of moving through the stages.
+For example, where there is a medical reason to escalate, where there are staffing issues or whether the customer would be better served by a higher-level investigation or alternative body considering the issues instead of moving through the stages.
 Discretion will be applied fairly and facilitated by the Complaints Officer in so far as possible to maximise the opportunity to resolve a dispute.